As End Nears To Mueller Era, D.C. Lawyers Fear Lasting Politicization Of Justice

 Back at the Cosmos Club event, longtime former prosecutor Mary Patrice Brown advised the audience to stay tuned, since she said Judge Amy Berman Jackson, who presided over the Manafort case, may yet respond to Downing's remarks with some action.

-Jason Maloni, a spokesman for Manafort and his legal team, had no immediate response to a request for comment on the statement.
+Jason Maloni, a spokesman for Manafort and his legal team, told NPR in an email that "anyone triggered by Downing's comments should go back and review this case."

+Maloni continued: " 'Russian collusion' certainly seemed to be lurking in the background in both cases against Manafort.
+But when offered the opportunity to substantiate their claims and present evidence, the office of special counsel offered none.
+Jackson is correct — Russian collusion was not before the court in D.C.
+That's because no charges made by the O.S.C. related to collusion with Russian officials."

 A history of political attacks